- Psychology, Psychiatry,

-- What is the one thing you hope readers take away from this book?
+- What is one important lesson or message you hope readers take away from the book?

 What made you decide to write this book?

-What is the one thing you hope readers take away from this book?
+What is one important lesson or message you hope readers take away from the book?

-Read more about Lisa Feldman Barrett on her author page!
+Read more about Kayla Harrison on her author page!